 The owner of the tax credit project must certify at least annually to the Authority that for the preceding 12-month period the project met certain requirements.
 The Authority will review at least 20% of low income tenant files at least once every three years.
 New projects will be reviewed within two years following the year the last building in the project is placed in service.
 The required reports, certifications, and forms can be found at the Authorized Delegate's website.
 Annual reporting must be submitted throughout the Extended Use Period of the project.
 The Authority or its designee will require annual certification that the developer/owner has provided, and will continue to provide, items for which an awarded Proposed Development received Points.

-Additionally, the Authority or its designee will require annual certification that the developer/owner has complied with all requirements of the Violence Against Women Act (VAWA).
+Connecticut Housing Finance Authority 20262024 - 20272025 Qualified Allocation Plan Adopted by the Board of Directors , 2025July 27, 2023 / Approved , 20252023 - 32 - Additionally, the Authority or its designee will require annual certification that the developer/owner has complied with all requirements of the Violence Against Women Act (VAWA).
 Guidance and references are provided on the Authority's website.